anon-neurips-2026/CounterCount/README.md

 ### Data

-Download the CounterCount benchmark from the link provided in the supplementary material and place it under `data/CounterCount/` following the structure described in [`data/README.md`](data/README.md).
+Download the CounterCount dataset from the link provided in the supplementary material and place it under `data/CounterCount/` following the structure described in [`data/README.md`](data/README.md).

 ## Usage